 At first, HELP scholarships covered only tuition and books.
 Over the years we expanded our support to assist students from outside the capital who need housing, students who were not able to get enough to eat at home, or who could not afford the $1 daily bus fare.
 We now recruit nationwide and provide students with a complete range of services, including stipends, housing, academic counseling, language classes and a leadership curriculum, computer training, library access, internships, and career services.

 Dr. Isemonde received her MD degree in 2005 and immediately found work as a staff physician at the renowned Gheskio Center in Port-au-Prince.
 Her starting annual salary was $14,500.
-HELP has graduated 46 students to date, every one of whom is either employed or pursuing graduate work.
+HELP has graduated more than 60 students to date, over 95% of whom are either employed or pursuing graduate studies.